arawa/mattermost-install-guide/mattermost-centos-7.md

 ## Configuring Mattermost

-The Mattermost happens in the file `/etc/mattermost/config.json`.
+The Mattermost configuration happens in the file `/etc/mattermost/config.json`.

-Let's specify the correct DriverName and DataSource.
+Let's specify the correct `DriverName` and `DataSource` .
 ```
 [...]
 "SqlSettings": {